Non-exhaustive list of common Cybersecurity Attacks:

 SQL Injection

-SQL injection is a code injection technique, used to attack data-driven applications, in which malicious SQL statements are inserted into an entry field for execution
+SQL injection is a code injection technique, used to attack data-driven applications, in which malicious SQL statements are inserted into an entry field for execution.

 Pharming